DrAma999/LittleBlueTooth/README.md

             print("Connected Peripheral \(periph)")
         })
 ```
-_Direct connection from peripheral identifier_
+_Direct connection from peripheral identifier_:
  `PeripheralIdentifier` is a wrapper around a `CBPeripheral` identifier, this allows you to connect to a peripheral just knowing the `UUID` of the peripheral.
 ```